normal-computing/fuji-web/README.md

 ### Use the extension

-*Please note that you might need to refresh the page for the extension to work.*
+*Please note that you may need to refresh the page for the extension to work.*

-1. Find the Fuji-Web icon in the top right corner of your browser and click on it to open the sidepanel.
+1. Find the Fuji icon in the top right corner of your browser and click on it to open the sidepanel.
 2. The next thing you need to do is create or access an existing [OpenAI API Key](https://platform.openai.com/account/api-keys) and paste it in the provided box.
-This key will be stored securely in your browser, and will not be uploaded to a third party.
+This key will be stored in your browser, and will not be uploaded to a third party.
 3. Finally, navigate to a webpage you want Fuji-Web and type in the task you want it to perform.

 ### Build the extension